Downthesun (album)

 Downthesun (stylised in lowercase) is the only studio album by American nu metal band Downthesun, released on October 1, 2002 by Roadrunner Records.

-Recording
+Background

-The album was recorded in a span of six weeks in late 2001 at The Warehouse Studio, Vancouver.
+The album's development consisted of a six-week process in late 2001 at Canadian studio The Warehouse, in Vancouver, British Columbia.
 Garth "GGGarth" Richardson served as the producer, and Shawn Crahan as executive producer.
-While planned to release in early 2002, problems with several labels resulted in the album ultimately being released in October.
+Although Bruce Swink is credited as guitarist, his parts were actually recorded by Ultraspank and Lo-Pro guitarist Neil Godfrey, due to Swink breaking his hand during a fight just before recording began.

+The members hoped for an early 2002 release, however the band's original label, Maggot Recordings, collapsed due to distributor London-Sire Records being shut down.
+This resulted in the album seeing a long delay.
+It was eventually released on October 1 through Roadrunner Records.

 Reception

 Music website Unearthed praised the album, stating it to be "a fiery display of Midwestern aggression.
 Fusing sludge and aggro, the result is total, brilliant mayhem" and also compared its sound to that of Slipknot and Mudvayne.
 A fairly review came from antiMusic, who accused the album of being unoriginal and comparing the vocal performances to other musicians associated with nu metal such as Jonathan Davis and Max Cavalera.
 Metalrage compared the album to Slipknot's Iowa (2001).